montanon/Python_Fundamentals/README.md

 A series of different Jupyter notebooks relating various relevant topics with their Fundamentals tools variables and alike.

 Added so far:
-#- Markdown Cells Fundamentals in Jupyter Notebooks
+<b>- Markdown Cells Fundamentals in Jupyter Notebooks
-#- Git Fundamental Commands
+- Git Fundamental Commands<\b>